oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

    ```
    More details and options can be found in the "[Invoke the Profiler Runtime Wrapper to Obtain Profiling Data](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide/top/analyze-your-design/analyze-the-fpga-image/intel-fpga-dynamic-profiler-for-dpc/obtain-profiling-data-during-runtime/invoke-the-profiler-runtime-wrapper-to-obtain-profiling-data.html)" section of the oneAPI FPGA Optimization Guide.

     Upon execution completion, a `profile.json` file will have been generated.
 This file contains all of the data collected by the Dynamic Profiler.
-It can either be viewed manually or imported into the Intel&reg; VTune™ Profiler, as explained in the [Import FPGA Data collected with Profiler Runtime Wrapper](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/accelerators-group/cpu-fpga-interaction-analysis-preview.html#cpu-fpga-interaction-analysis-preview_GUID-31737EA6-79AB-41BB-8361-0DA583109015) section of the [CPU FPGA Interaction Analysis](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/accelerators-group/cpu-fpga-interaction-analysis-preview.html) document.
+It can either be viewed manually or imported into the Intel&reg; VTune&trade; Profiler, as explained in the [Import FPGA Data collected with Profiler Runtime Wrapper](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/accelerators-group/cpu-fpga-interaction-analysis-preview.html#cpu-fpga-interaction-analysis-preview_GUID-31737EA6-79AB-41BB-8361-0DA583109015) section of the [CPU FPGA Interaction Analysis](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/accelerators-group/cpu-fpga-interaction-analysis-preview.html) document.

 To run this tutorial example, refer to the "[Running the Sample](#running-the-sample)" section.

 #### Viewing the Performance Data

-After running the executable and opening the `profile.json` file in the Intel&reg; VTune™ Profiler (done automatically when run in the VTune Profiler), the VTune Profiler will display the performance results collected from the DPC++ kernel pipelines.
+After running the executable and opening the `profile.json` file in the Intel&reg; VTune&trade; Profiler (done automatically when run in the VTune Profiler), the VTune Profiler will display the performance results collected from the DPC++ kernel pipelines.

 The CPU/FPGA Interaction viewpoint is comprised of four windows:
 - The **Summary window** displays statistics on the overall application execution.
 It can be used to identify CPU time and processor utilization, and the execution time for DPC++ kernels.